 How to Find the Best Life Insurance Policy | Intuitive New Guide for

 If you were driving down the highway trying to find a specific destination.
 You would have two main goals you will want to accomplish.
 This will be seeing your destination as quickly and as efficiently as possible.
-You will not want to spend any more time driving than you have to.
+You will not want to spend more time driving than you have to.
 This is similar when shopping for the best life insurance policy also.

 Table of Contents

-- Should I Work With an Independent Insurance Agent?
+- Should I Work With An Independent Insurance Agent?

 - Why Do I need Life Insurance?